NetComposer/nksip/doc/advanced/write_a_plugin.md

 Then plugin can also include an Erlang module called after the main module, but ending in `_callbacks` (for example `nksip_registrar_callbacks`).

-In this case, any function exported in this module is considered as a plugin callback by NkSIP:
+In this case, any function exported in this module is considered as a _plugin callback_ by NkSIP:

 * If NkSIP has a _plugin callback_ with the same name and arity, this function is included in the plugin chain as described in [plugin architecture](plugin_architecture.md).
 * If there is no _plugin callback_ with the same name and arity, it is a new _plugin callback_ that other plugins can overload.

-The [nksip_registrar](../plugins/registrar.md) plugin is an example of plugin that exports plugin callback functions for other plugins to overload.
+The [nksip_registrar](../plugins/registrar.md) plugin is an example of plugin that exports _plugin callback_ functions for other plugins to overload.

 ## Application callbacks module description

 Then plugin can also include an Erlang module called after the main module, but ending in `_sipapp` (for example `nksip_uac_auto_register_sipapp`).

-In this case, any exported function in this module is considered as an application callback, that any SipApp activating this module can implement in its callback module.
+In this case, any exported function in this module is considered as an _application callback_, that any SipApp activating this module can implement in its callback module.

 # How to write a plugin